fernandosanchezmunoz/keraser/README.md

-# Glitnir
+# Keraser

-A UI for Forseti (www.forsetisecurity.org)
-Displays the resources discovered by the Forseti Inventory server using the "GCP Architecture Visualizer" from [this repo](https://github.com/GoogleCloudPlatform/professional-services/tree/master/tools/gcp-arch-viz).

-Resources are uploaded from file using the UI, or a Google Cloud Storage.
+Serves a Keras model through REST and UI.

+This version serves a model trained on ImageNet and will return labels for a picture.
+The picture can be:
+- Sent through a REST API call as "image"

+`curl -F image=@keraser/static/dog.jpg localhost:5000/predict`

+- Uploaded through the GUI, accessing the server's IP address with a web browser

 ## Usage

-`docker run -p 5000:5000 fernandosanchez/glitnir`
+`docker run -p 5000:5000 fernandosanchez/keraser`